nashville-software-school/front-end-curriculum/14-javascript-102/exercises/CHATTY.md

 This group project is more about [pair programming](http://www.wikihow.com/Pair-Program) than division of labor.
 You will all be working on a similar problem and taking turns helping solve it.

+You will be creating your first, very simple, single page application (SPA).
+It will be a very basic implementation of Slack.

 ## Adding listeners to dynamically created elements

 When you add a DOM element to your page with JavaScript, the standard `addEventListener` method syntax will no longer work.
 What you need to do is listen for the event on the `<body>` element, and then inspect what the target of the event is (i.e. which element the user actually performed the action on).